lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

 this tells the server it should only mind the URL portion before the `#`
 so  if the URL includes the `#` it will always be handled by the SPA only the part after the `#` changes

+# Observables
+observable is a data source

+observable pattern:
+  timeline/stream between observable and observer events are present on the stream emitted by observable observer : the subscribe function

+3 ways of handling the data packaging (observer):
+ - handle normal data
+ - handle errors
+ - handle completion of observable user code van be executed on these 3

+observable don't _need_ to complete eg: a button's observable

+used to handle **_async tasks_**
+  don't know when it will happen or how long it will take

 # TypeScript